Think You’re Good at CSS & Want a Free Pass SXSW? Check This Contest Out.

 Stability, Debugging, Testing and jquery.simulate

 It was extremely important that jQuery UI v1.5 was not only feature-rich but also stable.
 We took several steps to greatly improve our debugging and testing including the setup of our own dedicated bugtracker with jQuery UI specific version and milestone targeting.
-We also invested a lot of time into new unit tests that make use of the jQuery test suite Qunit.
+We also invested a lot of time into new unit tests (archive) that make use of the jQuery test suite QUnit.
 Finally, we created jquery.simulate.js, a plugin specifically designed to fire true browser events.
 This means, you can actually tell the plugin to pick up your draggable, move it to a certain position and release it again, just if you’d be talking to a real testing person.

 The Need for Effects: Enter Enchant